top of page

 Lee James

 Off-site, factory-built construction is no longer a niche trend; it is becoming the backbone of new hospitals, schools, and housing projects across the UK.
-But while modular construction slashes programme time and improves quality, it also turns traditional ideas about site protection on their head.
+While modular construction slashes programme time and improves quality, it also turns traditional ideas about site protection on their head.
 Modules travel hundreds of miles on motorways, are craned into position in hours, and often arrive at busy live sites that remain open to the public.
-Each step creates fresh exposure to weather, dust and impact damage.
+Each step creates fresh exposure to weather, dust, and impact damage.

-Below we explore why modern modular construction site protection demands different thinking, which products are solving the problem, and how modular shrink wrap now underpins many fast-track projects.
+Below, we explore why modern modular construction site protection demands different thinking.
+We will discuss which products are solving the problem and how modular shrink wrap now underpins many fast-track projects.

 Wrapped volumetric units in transit - road-safe protection that keeps modules dry and damage-free all the way from factory to site.